AshrafGardizy/Store/README.md

-# Store Management
+# LaraBlog
-This project is about a local store.
-The store owner can manage inventories, selling items, reportings, invoice and billings.
+LaraBlog is simple blog which is developed by Laravel Framework.
+This project can be used by anyone as a personal blog and includes all the functionalites of a blog like Post Management, Comments Mangement and Subscribers Management.

 ## Technologies used for developing this project: